 The cake itself is a basic chocolate cake – this is because I find it much sturdier to work with compared to a chocolate fudge cake sponge.
 A simple chocolate Victoria sponge recipe is the dream for me!

-I used a 500g cake mixture for this cake as I wanted to make it a four-layer sponge – I usually bake these into two deep 8” tins as they work perfectly for it, and then halve each one to make the four layers!
+I used a 500g cake mixture for this chocolate drip cake as I wanted to make it a four-layer sponge – I usually bake these into two deep 8” tins as they work perfectly for it, and then halve each one to make the four layers!

 To make a 500g mix I tend to weigh my eggs, in their shells, into a bowl and weigh them to as close to 500g as possible.
 Say it’s 511g, I then match the rest of the ingredients to this weight.
 Because it’s chocolate, the cocoa powder stays the same to make it easier!

 Below I will put 500g anyway, but as close to 500g is ideal.
 It also makes it easier if you want to be able to use large eggs, or even extra-large – you just want the total weight in the shell.
-Then, use the unsalted butter/stork, sugar, flour and cocoa powder to make up the rest of the sponge!
+Then, use the unsalted butter, sugar, flour and cocoa powder to make up the rest of the sponge!

 Once baked, I tend to bake on a slightly lower temp for longer for deeper cakes, you leave them to chill fully.
 I then wrap the sponges in clingfilm twice, and foil, and then freeze the cakes for at least one night.
 This is optional, but I find decorating frozen sponges so much easier!

 If you normally find basic chocolate cakes dry, I often believe this is because they are overbaked.
 However, you can make a simple sugar syrup of 150g caster sugar, and 150ml water – dissolved together in a pan and cooled.